rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 ```

 Cargo has generated a Hello, world! program for you, just like the one we wrote
-in Listing 1-1!
+in [Listing 1-1][Listing-1-1]!
 So far, the differences between our previous project and the
 project Cargo generates are that Cargo placed the code in the *src* directory,
 and we have a *Cargo.toml* configuration file in the top directory.